ramsaroban/theTravelers/README.md

 # theTravelers
-The Travelers is a on demand service to the tourists.
+The Travelers will provide on-demand services to the tourists.
+It will also help local tourism agaencies and guides.